- Academy High School

 Receiving their awards at the board meeting are (top row) finalists Doris Kottwitz, Plano East Senior High School; Francisco Flores, Wilson Middle School; and Kelley Wonsmos, Plano West Senior High School and (bottom row) winners Meerna Ayoubi, Jasper High School, Margareta Coveney, Rice Middle School; and Mary Ann Cowley, Otto Middle School.

-The Texas Instruments Foundation has invested more than $1.8 million over the past 12 years across North Texas school districts with 27 teachers in Plano ISD winning TI Innovation in STEM awards.
+The Texas Instruments Foundation has invested more than $1.8 million over the past 12 years across North Texas school districts with 27 teachers in Plano ISD winning TI Innovations in STEM teaching awards.
 “Our staff has been honored to work with the Texas Instruments Foundation and the Plano ISD Education Foundation to recognize outstanding Plano ISD teachers of secondary science, technology, engineering and mathematics,” said Assistant Superintendent of Secondary Academics Dr. Katrina Hasley.

 Meerna Ayoubi, Jasper High School